wso2/docs-ei/en/micro-integrator/docs/setup/security/mitigating_csrf.md

     number with a malicious account number.
 Then the attacker disguises this URL by including it in a clickable image and sends it to you in an email with other content.
--   You may unknowingly click on this URL, which will send a transfer request to the bank to transfer money to the malicious bank account.
+-   You may unknowingly click on this URL, which will send a request to the bank to transfer money to the malicious bank account.

 ## Mitigating CSRF attacks